Frequent General Questions Regarding Dental Procedure Codes

 9. Why isn't the CDT Code available at no cost to members?

 The Code on Dental Procedures and Nomenclature is important and valuable ADA intellectual property, and it has significant maintenance costs.
-Volunteer leadership views non-dues revenue, through CDT publication sales and licensing, as a means to offset a portion of the maintenance cost.
+Volunteer leadership views non-dues revenue from CDT publication sales and licensing as a means to offset a portion of the maintenance cost.

 10. Why do I need a CDT Manual when my practice management system vendor sends a procedure code update as part of my maintenance package?

-The CDT Manual includes information that is often omitted in software updates – a detailed listing of procedure code nomenclature and descriptor changes and complete nomenclatures and descriptors applicable to every CDT Code entry.
+The CDT Manual includes information that is often omitted in software updates – especially the complete nomenclatures and descriptors applicable to every CDT Code entry.
 Practice management systems routinely truncate this information which makes choosing the correct code more difficult.

 11. What is the relationship between the CDT Code and SNODENT?

-These code sets each have a different purpose, but with one area overlap.
-The CDT Code enables codified documentation and reporting of dental procedures.
-It is a HIPAA standard applicable to electronic dental claims.
-On the other hand, SNODENT (Systemized Nomenclature for Dentistry) supports codified description of the patient's condition (e.g., diagnosis and findings) and other factors that may affect treatment.
-It is not a HIPAA standard and may not be reported on a dental claim.
-Use of the CDT Code and SNODENT does overlap in one area – both are recognized by federal agencies as code taxonomies to be used on Electronic Health Records of dental patients.
+These code sets each have a different purpose.
+The CDT Code is the HIPAA standard for codified documentation and reporting of dental procedures.
+On the other hand, SNODENT (Systematized Nomenclature for Dentistry) is not a HIPAA standard and may not be reported on a dental claim, but does support a codified description of the patient's condition (e.g., diagnoses and findings) and other factors that may affect treatment.
+The CDT Code and SNODENT do overlap in one area – both are recognized by federal agencies as code taxonomies to be used on Electronic Health Records of dental patients.

 12. What is the relationship between the CDT Code and ICD Codes?

 Both the CDT Code and ICD Codes are HIPAA standards applicable to electronic dental claims.
 ICD (International Classification of Diseases – 10th Edition – Clinical Modification) is the only diagnosis code set that may be used on claims submitted to dental benefit plans when needed, as well as on claims for dental services submitted to medical benefit plans where diagnosis codes are always required.
-Take a look at examples of frequently reported CDT Codes with one or more possible ICD-10-CM diagnostic codes.
-The CDT Code is maintained by the ADA Council on Dental Benefit Programs’ Code Maintenance Committee.
-ICD is maintained by agencies of the federal government.
+The CDT Code is maintained by the ADA Council on Dental Benefit Programs’ Code Maintenance Committee, and ICD Codes are maintained by agencies of the federal government.

 13. I've received an Explanation of Benefits that shows reimbursement either for fewer services, or for different procedure codes, than those reported on the claim.
 How can this happen?
 Isn't the third-party payer doing something wrong or illegal?
 It looks like the CDT Code is being misused.

-Many patients do not understand how dental benefit programs work and that coverage limitations and exclusions may limit reimbursement for necessary care.
+Many patients and some dentists do not fully understand how dental benefit programs work, and that coverage limitations and exclusions may limit reimbursement for necessary care that is correctly reported with the appropriate CDT code(s).
 Such a misunderstanding is compounded when EOB language suggests that the dentist is at fault.
 Ensuring patients understand the limitations of their dental plan prior to treatment may help avoid problems and maintain a strong dentist-patient relationship.

 Some dental claim adjudication practices are appropriate when based on plan design and should be clearly explained on the EOB to prevent misunderstandings.
 Other situations, where the EOB message suggests the dentist is in error, may pose problems.
 Each of these conditions is illustrated in the following examples: